thecjharries/chc-code-test/notes.md

 * I'm writing this in GoLand which has a lot of syntactic sugar and QoL functionality.
 I could write this in and for `vim`.
 Or I could use an IDE I pay for to make the process very simple.
 I'm not getting paid for this so I'm not making it hard on myself.

 ## Post-Mortem

+### Primary Goals

+1. Yeah, working with YAML is just as easy as working with JSON
+2. I sidestepped this by seeding the graph print with depth.
+There might be a way to pass some builder function to some `Unmarshal` function but I was too lazy to mess with that.

+### General Notes

+* I didn't test any of the output.
+Normally I separate strings from printing, eg I'd have a `String` method and a `Print` method so I can verify `String` is proper and just ensure `Print` is doing the right system calls.
+I was too lazy and tbh I forgot about `String` until right now, writing my post-mortem.
+* This was a pleasant and easy exercise to do.
+* I don't do a lot of documentation inside of functions.
+There's pros and cons to it.
+I try to keep my functions small enough that you don't need to document internally.
+If you're doing some complicated logic, it makes sense to break it down.
+I'm doing Data Structures 101 here so it makes no sense.